Free Culture, Global Commons and Social Justice in Information Technology Diffusion

 Encourage research and promote awareness among all stakeholders of the possibilities offered by different software models, and the means of their creation, including proprietary, open-source and free software, in order to increase competition, freedom of choice and affordability, and to enable all stakeholders to evaluate which solution best meets their requirements.

-It was hoped that this would lead to a greater emphasis at Tunis on the issue of the coexistence of different software models.
+would lead to a greater emphasis at Tunis on the issue of the coexistence of different software models.
 However, the Tunis WSIS made no further progress on these issues.
 While the Geneva Principles and Plan of Action were reaffirmed, the actual statement emerging out of Tunis was in very similar terms if slightly more guarded suggesting support for a variety of software models.
-(WSIS, 2005, para 49).
+(WSIS 2005 para 49).
+2

 The underlying principles of the proposed Development Agenda are: